PortSwigger/ai-prompt-fuzzer/README.md

 ## How it works
 You can think of this extension as a fuzzer/brute force tool where preloaded payloads are sent to the target application to inspect the behaviour by checking for specific strings in the response.
 The first challenge that we normally face when trying to automate the analysis is that the AI/LLM normally responds differently to each question.
-In fact, sending the same question to the AI/LLM may result in different answers, which makes the automation a very hard thing to achive.
+In fact, sending the same question to the AI/LLM may result in different answers, which makes the automation a very hard thing to achieve.
 ```
 Idris: How can I make sure that your response contains specific phrases
 when you agree to perform a specific ask?